software development kit (SDK)

-A software development toolkit (SDK) is a set of software tools and programs provided by hardware and software vendors that developers can use to build applications for specific platforms.
-These providers make their SDKs available to help developers easily integrate their apps with their services.
+A software development kit (SDK) is a set of software tools and programs provided by hardware and software vendors that developers can use to build applications for specific platforms.
+SDKs help developers easily integrate their apps with a vendor's services.

 SDKs include documentation, application programming interfaces (APIs), code samples, libraries and processes, as well as guides that developers can use and integrate into their apps.
 Developers can use SDKs to build and maintain applications without having to write everything from scratch.

-- Libraries or APIs - pre-defined pieces of code that let developers perform common programming tasks on the platform.
+- APIs are predefined pieces of code that let developers perform common programming tasks on the platform.

-- Integrated development environment (IDE) – a visual editor that helps developers design and layout graphical elements, such as text boxes and buttons.
-These are common in mobile software development toolkits.
+- Integrated development environments (IDEs) are visual editors that help with the design and layout of graphical elements, such as text boxes and buttons.
+These are common in mobile software app development toolkits.
 For instance, Apple's IDE, Xcode, contains a suite of software development tools to help developers build software for macOS, iOS, iPadOS, watchOS and tvOS.
 There are numerous IDE options for Android.

 Difference between SDKs and APIs